Lemoncode/bootcamp-backend/00-stack-documental/04-rest-api/05-mongo-mongoose/02-official-driver/README.md

 >
 > It includes typings.

-Create the connection URI as env variable:
+Create the connection URL as env variable:

 _./.env.example_